 Writing Prompt: Take a hero and give him a hobby, and something alive that he loves.

-This entry was posted on Sunday, July 15th, 2012 at 9:28 am and is filed under Characters, Conflicts, Plot.
+This entry was posted on Sunday, July 15th, 2012 at 9:28 am and is filed under Characters, Conflicts, Plot, Season 7.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.